COVID-19: the latest information for testing, screening and visitors >>

 The truth is, you’re about to enter uncharted territory.
 You’ll have to master new skills on little sleep, and probably after an exhausting labor.
 At some point it will hit you that you now have the awesome responsibility of a new life.
 That’s a lot of pressure.

-Some mothers handle the newborn phase with more ease than others.
-But all new moms start out clueless.
-Here are 8 honest truths about what it’s like to have a newborn.
+Some parents handle the newborn phase with more ease than others.
+Here are 8 honest truths about what it’s like to have a newborn:

 The newborn phase may feel unending, but it doesn’t last forever – the good or the bad.
 Eventually, your baby will start sleeping for longer stretches and the busy feeding schedule will slow down.
 Eventually, you will look back and realize you miss those tiny hands gripping yours and the sweetness of it all.